-- Communication issues. - Many individuals with IDD have limited language skills and may not be able to understand abstract concepts, or have the ability to respond accurately when asked questions about how they are feeling, such as "Are you in pain?" or "Are you feeling dizzy?"
-(25). - Non-verbal individuals with IDD are unable to verbalize how they are feeling physically and emotionally but may be capable of expressing themselves through sounds and behavior (30). - Undiagnosed hearing problem affect an individual's ability to communicate (25). - Seizure disorders. - Individuals with IDD due to chromosomal syndromes or congenital issues are more likely to be diagnosed with a seizure disorder or epilepsy (17). - Seizure activity in individual with IDD have been connected to challenging behaviors to include aggression and irritability (7). - Obesity and poor nutrition. - The rates of being overweight and obese are 2-3 times higher in individuals with IDD than the general population (32). - Obesity starts at an earlier age for individuals with IDD which may be due associated syndromes and psychotic medication side-effects (41). - Being overweight and obese increases the individual's risk for coronary heart disease, osteoarthritis, type 2 diabetes, and some cancers (32). - Chronic pain issues. - Individual with IDD have been found to suffer from unrecognized chronic longterm pain issues (43). - Communication difficulties are a barrier for individual with IDD to be treated appropriately for their pain issues (43).
+- Communication issues. - Many individuals with IDD have limited language skills and may not be able to understand abstract concepts.
+Due to this, they may be unable to respond accurately when asked questions such as "Are you in pain?" or "Are you feeling dizzy?"
+(25). - Non-verbal individuals may be unable to verbalize how they are feeling physically and emotionally but may be capable of expressing themselves through sounds and behavior (30). - Undiagnosed hearing problems may also affect an individual's ability to communicate (25). - Seizure disorders. - Individuals with IDD are more likely to be diagnosed with a seizure disorder or epilepsy (17). - Seizure activity has been connected to challenging behaviors including aggression and irritability (7). - Obesity. - Obesity rates are 2-3 times higher among individuals with IDD than the general population (32). - Obesity starts at an earlier age for individuals with IDD which may be due to associated syndromes and psychotropic medication side-effects (41). - Obesity increases the individual's risk for coronary heart disease, osteoarthritis, type 2 diabetes, and some cancers (32). - Chronic pain issues. - Individual with IDD have been found to suffer from unrecognized chronic longterm pain issues (43). - Communication difficulties often result in untreated or under-treated pain (43).

-- Often times pain issues for individuals with IDD might be displayed as challenging behavioral issues and or self-injurious behaviors (29). - Cancer. - Less cancer screenings and preventative testing are done on the IDD population compared to the general population resulting in a higher rate of fatalities (35). - Individuals with IDD don't communicate discomfort or pain in the same way as someone without IDD, making it more difficult to diagnose cancer, as a result most cancers in the IDD population are diagnosed at a late stage (35). - Diabetes. - Diabetes has been reported to be 3 4 times higher in the IDD population partly due to unhealthy diets, low activity levels, dependence on caregivers, and the inability to understand the consequences of daily choices (41) (12). - Individual's with Prader-Willis and Williams syndrome are more likely to be diagnosed with type 2 diabetes, possibly due to issues surrounding food (41). - Insulin resistance and hypertension are common in individuals with Klinefelter syndrome, making diabetes more prevalent for these individuals (41). - Down syndrome individuals have a higher likely hood of a type 1 diabetes diagnosis (41).
+- Often, the source of their pain goes undiagnosed and their response to pain (which often includes self-injurious behaviors) is misinterpreted as a behavioral issue (29). - Cancer. - Less cancer screenings and preventative testing are done on individuals with IDD, when compared to the general population, resulting in a higher rate of cancer-related fatalities (35). - Individuals with IDD may not communicate pain or other symptoms in the same way as someone without IDD, making cancer more difficult to diagnose when it is still in an early stage (35). - Diabetes.
+Diabetes has been reported to be 3 4 times higher in the IDD population partly due to unhealthy diets, low activity levels, dependence on caregivers, and the inability to understand the consequences of daily choices (41) (12). - Individual's with Prader-Willi and Williams syndrome are more likely to be diagnosed with type 2 diabetes, possibly due to issues surrounding food (41). - Insulin resistance and hypertension are common in individuals with Klinefelter syndrome, making diabetes more prevalent for these individuals (41). - Individuals with Down syndrome have a higher likelihood of a type 1 diabetes diagnosis (41).